angular/angular/aio/content/guide/content-projection.md

    <div class="alert is-helpful">

-   In the case of multi-slot content projection, you can use `@ContentChildren` to get a QueryList of projected elements.
+   In the case of multi-slot content projection, use `@ContentChildren` to get a QueryList of projected elements.

    </div>